DanielChrobak/Hyper-V-GPU-Manager/README.md

     Set-ExecutionPolicy unrestricted
     ```
     Confirm with **Y**.
+    > Add security implications here (todo)

-31. In the white script area (click dropdown if hidden), paste:
+32. In the white script area (click dropdown if hidden), paste:

     > ⚠️ Replace `"Your VM Name"` with your VM's actual name (case-sensitive)